Sahel13/particle-pomdp/experiments/README.md

 All algorithms share some common parameters:

-- `env_id`: The environment to run the experiment on (e.g., "lightdark", "cartpole")
+- `env_id`: The environment to run the experiment on (e.g., "light-dark-2d", "cartpole")
 - `num_seeds`: Number of random seeds to run the experiment with
 - `cuda_device`: GPU device ID to use (default: 0)
 - `use_logger`: Whether to use wandb for logging (true/false)